bskinn/pent/doc/source/tutorial/defs/tokens.rst

 The 'literal' token differs from the
 :ref:`'misc' <tutorial-defs-tokens-misctoken>` and
 :ref:`'number' <tutorial-defs-tokens-numbertoken>` tokens
-in that when the one-or-more argument is used, it does **not** interleave required whitespace between the repetitions.
+in that when the one-or-more argument is used, it **prohibits** whitespace between the repetitions.
 This allows, e.g., a long sequence of hyphens to be represented by a token like "|cour|\ @+-\ |/cour|".
 Similarly, a long sequence of alternating hyphens and spaces could be represented